lurchmath/lde/docs/phase5-interpretation.md

 // light of (a) what's accessible to it and (b) all the recursive
 // results of interpreting its children.
-// So we need the right accessibles array to do this: saveInterpretation(
-    X.interpret( accessibles, allChildResults, childScope ) )
-mark X as no longer dirty
-then return lastInterpretation() as the result of this function
+// So we need the right accessibles array to do this: result = X.interpret( accessibles, allChildResults, childScope ) mark X as no longer dirty then return result as the result of this function
 ```
  * [ ] Add documentation in that file describing the changes just made.
  * [ ] Extend the unit tests for the `InputStructure` module to include some